SteeltoeOSS/Documentation/api/v4/tracing/index.md

 ## OpenTelemetry

 To use OpenTelemetry, you _can_ start by adding a reference to the `OpenTelemetry.Extensions.Hosting` NuGet package.
 This package provides access to `OpenTelemetryBuilder`, which is the main entrypoint to OpenTelemetry, but depending on which packages you add later you can probably skip this step.
-The rest of this section will include information on some core bits of information regarding OpenTelemetry that previous versions of Steeltoe configured.
+The rest of this section contains information on pieces of OpenTelemetry that could be configured by previous versions of Steeltoe.

 ### Sampler configuration

 OpenTelemetry Provides the `Sampler` abstraction for configuring when traces should be recorded.
-The simplest options are `AlwaysOnSampler` and `AlwaysOffSampler`, with their names describing exactly which traces will be recorded
+The simplest options are `AlwaysOnSampler` and `AlwaysOffSampler`, with their names describing exactly which traces will be recorded.

 To replace the Steeltoe configuration for using these samplers, set the environment variable `OTEL_TRACES_SAMPLER` to `always_on` or `always_off`.

+> [!TIP]
+> OpenTelemetry is generally built to follow the [options pattern](https://learn.microsoft.com/dotnet/core/extensions/options).
+> There are more ways to configure options than what is demonstrated on this page, these are only examples of the potential.

+### Set Application Name

 In order to use the Steeltoe name for your application with OpenTelemetry, call `SetResourceBuilder` and pass in a value from the registered `IApplicationInstanceInfo`: